michelfernandez/cove/site/content/english/sales.md

 {{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=6 img=sales-2 img-width=530 img-alt="An end-to-end process shows who has digitally signed when." >}}
 {{% markdown %}}
-## Satisfied sales staff make satisfied customers
+## Satisfied sales reps make satisfied customers
 Make it easy for your sales staff and customers to do business with seamless digital workflows that save time rather than generate extra work.

 - Intuitive user interface